zhaoak/NOBODYMOVE/ui/windowing.md

 ### Textbox

 Rectangular section of the screen to display text in.
+Cannot be interacted with.
-To change the text's font, rotation, size, or other properties, specify what you want in the `values` table using the following list of keys.
+To change the text's font, rotation, size, or other properties, specify what you want in the `textContent` table using the following list of keys.
-The `values` table is then passed to the `createTextBox` function as an argument.
+The `textContent` table is then passed to the `createTextBox` function as an argument.
+The `textContent` table can contain the following key-value pairs:

 - textTable(table): Table containing string-color pairs to print in the following format: `{color1, string1, color2, string2, ...}`
     - color1(table): Table containing red, green, blue, and optional alpha values in format: `{r, g, b, a}`